-The Executive Committee is responsible for implementing the risk appetite, outlining the structure and making the necessary resources available to effectively fulfil its risk-management responsibilities.
+The Executive Committee is responsible for implementing the risk appetite, including the risk strategy, outlining the structure and making the necessary resources available to effectively fulfil its risk management responsibilities.

-At KBC group level, there is strong and centralised risk management under the leadership of the Group CRO who is also CRO of KBC Insurance NV.
-In his/her capacity as Executive Director, the Group CRO regularly reports to the Board of Directors on the integrated risk profile and risk management of the KBC group, focusing in particular on the position of KBC Insurance NV, and seeks approval for the overall risk appetite.
+At KBC group level, there is strong and centralised risk management under the leadership of the Group CRO who is also CRO of KBC Bank NV.
+In his/her capacity as Executive Director of KBC Bank NV, the Group CRO regularly reports to the Board of Directors on the integrated risk profile and risk management of the KBC group, focusing in particular on the position of KBC Bank NV, and seeks approval for the overall risk appetite.

 Furthermore, the CRO is authorised to put items that fall within the scope of his/her responsibilities on the meeting agendas of the relevant decision-making bodies.
-In addition, the CRO is authorised to demand the implementation in KBC Insurance NV, of decisions taken within the CRO's area of responsibility at KBC Group NV level.
+In addition, the CRO is authorised to demand the implementation in KBC Bank NV, of decisions taken within his/her area of responsibility at KBC Group NV level.
 Lastly, the CRO is a guest participant at every meeting of the Audit Committee and the Risk & Compliance Committee.